Anaminus/roblox-cure/README.md

 - `cure`

 	A reference to the cure container.
-This global is only available on the server.
+This global variable is only available on the server.

 - `spawner`